keyonvafa/world-model-evaluation/README.md

 ### Download data and model checkpoints
 Download the data from [this link](https://drive.google.com/drive/folders/1crGsllw1Ha_6dYkswSQW9kddxmel0D4a?usp=share_link).
 Place the three folders (`shortest-paths`, `noisy-shortest-paths`, and `random-walks`) in a directory called `data`.

 Download model checkpoints from [this link](https://drive.google.com/drive/folders/14Vn1jwi5tZ3K6193-brCZnRBp6SUAcWu?usp=share_link).
 Place the three folders (`shortest-paths`, `noisy-shortest-paths`, and `random-walks`) in a directory called `ckpts`.
-Alternatively, to train the models yourself, you can use the script `train.py`.
+Alternatively, to train the models yourself, you can use the script `train.py` (default settings are for 8 A-100 GPUs).

 ### Installing dependencies
 To install the dependencies, run the following command: